By Michael Lanza

 We learned that while the 11 national scenic trails in the U.S. were created by acts of Congress, many established long-distance trails—including the John Muir Trail (JMT) and other well-known footpaths—have no official designation: They have simply, over time, come to be widely known by a certain name to backpackers.
 In other words, we could “create” the Idaho Wilderness Trail simply by making people aware of it.

-The IWT stretches for 285.6 trail miles through these three wilderness areas, between its southern terminus on the outskirts of the tiny town of Atlanta, to its northern terminus at Wilderness Gateway campground on US 12.
+The IWT stretches for 296 trail miles—nearly 350 miles when including three remote road sections, where backpackers may be able to catch rides—through these three wilderness areas, between its northern terminus at Wilderness Gateway campground on US 12 to its southern terminus on the outskirts of the tiny town of Atlanta.
 It can be hiked as three or four distinct sections or thru-hiked in a month or less—a more-reasonable distance and time commitment for many backpackers than the AT or PCT.
 (See my tips and more information on backpacking the IWT in the Take This Trip section at the bottom of this story.)

 I’ve backpacked the John Muir Trail and parts of the Pacific Crest Trail, Appalachian Trail, and other long-distance footpaths.
 The IWT matches them for scenic beauty, but far eclipses them in terms of solitude.

-And while the AT, JMT, PCT and other long-distance paths are generally well-marked and well-maintained—and mostly beginner-friendly and popular enough that you’re likely to regularly encounter other backpackers who might offer help if you need it—the IWT poses significant challenges for its remoteness, dearth of people, and rough condition along some stretches.
+And while the AT, JMT, PCT and other long-distance paths are generally well-marked and well-maintained—and mostly beginner-friendly and popular enough that you’re likely to regularly encounter other backpackers who might offer help if you need it—the IWT poses significant challenges for its remoteness, dearth of people, and possibly rough condition along some stretches.
 I’ve hiked through parts of the Frank, for instance, where trails go years without maintenance.
 I’ve seen footpaths that have essentially disappeared beneath overgrowth.
+However, I believe most of the existing trails comprising the IWT are likely in good condition.

 I can help you plan this or any other trip you read about at my blog.
 Find out more here.